Premarketing Clinical Trial Safety

 - Define the roles of institutional review boards, ethics committees, and data and safety monitoring boards in clinical trials

 - Explain premarketing individual case reporting and aggregate reporting requirements

 - Discuss risk assessment in clinical trials

-- Explain the premarketing review of safety data in an application
+- Explain the premarketing review of safety data in a marketing application